smartemailing/types/README.md

 [![CircleCI](https://circleci.com/gh/smartemailing/types.svg?style=shield)](https://circleci.com/gh/smartemailing/types)

 Neverending data validation can be tiresome.
-Either have to validate the same data over and over again in every function you use it, or you have to rely they are validated somewhere else and risk errors.
+Either you have to validate your data over and over again in every function you use it, or you have to rely they are validated somewhere else and risk errors.
 Smelly, right?